denisacostaq/StyleCode/index.md

 - Overuse of operators can lead to obfuscated code, particularly if the overloaded operator's semantics don't follow convention.
 - The hazards of function overloading apply just as much to operator overloading, if not more so.
 - Operator overloads can fool our intuition into thinking that expensive operations are cheap, built-in operations.
-- Finding the call sites for overloaded operators may requre a search tool that's aware of C++ syntax, rather than e.g. grep.
+- Finding the call sites for overloaded operators may require a search tool that's aware of C++ syntax, rather than e.g. grep.
 - If you get the argument type of an overloaded operator wrong, you may get a different overload rather than a compiler error.
 For example, `foo < bar` may do one thing, `while &foo < &bar` does something totally different.
 - Certain operator overloads are inherently hazardous.
 Overloading unary & can cause the same code to have different meanings depending on whether the overload declaration is visible.
 Overloads of `&&`, `||`, and `,` (comma) cannot match the evaluation-order semantics of the built-in operators.
 - Operators are often defined outside the class, so there's a risk of different files introducing different definitions of the same operator.
 If both definitions are linked into the same binary, this results in undefined behavior, which can manifest as subtle run-time bugs.